Before you request information

 Making a complaint

-The Council has an internal complaints process for handling FOI Act complaints.
+The Council has a complaints process for handling FOI Act complaints.
 Complaints are reviewed by the Senior Information Governance and Management Officer.

 Frequently asked questions about Freedom of Information requests